 Look up the drug in the Green Book.
 Most FDA-approved animal drugs are included in the online publication, Approved Animal Drug Products, called the Green Book, for short.
 FDA updates the Green Book Reports monthly and you can find these reports on Animal Drugs @ FDA.
 While the information in the Green Book is mainly used by companies wanting to manufacture and distribute generic animal drugs, it is also a resource for the public.
 Conditionally approved and indexed animal drugs are not listed in the Green Book.

-The Green Book is divided into eight sections.
-To find out if a drug is FDA-approved for animals, the first two sections are most helpful:
+The Green Book is divided into seven sections.
+To find out if a drug is FDA-approved for animals, the first two sections are the most helpful:

 - Section 1 is divided into two subsections.
-Section 1.1 lists approved animal drugs sorted alphabetically by trade name.
-Section 1.2 lists approved animal drugs sorted by application number, from lowest to highest.
+Section 1.1 lists approved animal drugs alphabetically by trade name.
+Section 1.2 lists approved animal drugs by application number, from lowest to highest.

-- Section 2 lists approved animal drugs sorted alphabetically by active ingredient.
+- Section 2 lists approved animal drugs alphabetically by active ingredient.

 In the Green Book, the header "Application Number" refers to either a New Animal Drug Application (NADA) number for a brand name animal drug, or an Abbreviated New Animal Drug Application (ANADA) number for a generic animal drug.
 If the number in this column is less than 200-000, the animal drug is a brand name drug with an approved NADA.
 A number over 200-000 indicates the animal drug is a generic drug with an approved ANADA.